Skip to content

 Absolute CV risk · 715 health check · SPIKES · Austroads · Mandatory reporting · Culturally safe care

 Clinical finals OSCEs vary by university but test the same core skills: history-taking, clinical examination, explanation/counselling, procedural description, and ethics/communication.
-Primex's OSCE simulator adapts to your level; student not intern; with clinical scenarios calibrated to clinical finals across all Australian medical schools, including Australian eTG-aligned management and mandatory reporting obligations.
+The PRIMEX OSCE bank holds 199 curated stations calibrated to final-year student level, not intern, across all Australian medical schools, with Australian eTG-aligned management and mandatory reporting obligations built in.

-• All 5 OSCE station types: history, examination, explanation/counselling, procedural description, ethics/communication
+• 199 curated OSCE stations across all 5 types: history, examination, explanation/counselling, procedural description, ethics/communication

 • Communication stations graded on structure, rapport, ICE (ideas, concerns, expectations), plain language, and checking understanding